-- Holders of postgraduate diploma from the University of Nairobi or any other institution recognized by the senate of the University of Nairobi.
+- Holders of postgraduate diplomas from the University of Nairobi or any other institution recognized by the senate of the University of Nairobi.
 Such candidates must satisfy the minimum requirements for admission to a Bachelor’s degree.

-An applicant from a non-English speaking country or a country presenting students with low English proficiency will in addition be required to have a proficiency certificate in the English language
+- An applicant from a non-English speaking country or a country presenting students with low English proficiency will in addition be required to have a proficiency certificate in the English language.

-A candidate may be exempted from some course units and credit transferred from university or any other equivalent institution recognized by the senate of the University of Nairobi, subject to the following conditions
+A candidate may be exempted from some course units and credit transferred from university or any other equivalent institution recognized by the senate of the University of Nairobi, subject to the following conditions:

-- Credit transfer shall only be for course work.
+- Credit transfer shall only be for coursework.

 - Must have passed similar course unit at Masters Level.

-- A candidate may be allowed to transfer up to a maximum of one third of taught units.
+- A candidate may be allowed to transfer up to a maximum of one-third of taught units.